eeditiones/logos/readme.md

 # E-Editiones logos and design

-## How to embed the "Powered by e-editiones" logo
+## How to embed the E-Editiones logo

-There are two ways of embedding the e-editiones logo on your homepage, as an html image tag importing an SVG file, or entirely as inline SVG.
+There are two ways of embedding the E-Editiones logo on your homepage, as an html image tag importing an SVG file, or entirely as inline SVG.

 You can choose from 4 color variations, depending on what fits best to your own layout: